 “Silver Creek is extremely excited to work with Tallgrass in the PRB,” said J. Patrick Barley, founder and CEO of Silver Creek.
 “Their current presence in the basin and long-haul crude transport capabilities bring a competitive advantage to Silver Creek as we work to fully build out our gathering system.
 Collectively, we will be able to provide optimal midstream service solutions for producers in the Powder River Basin.”

 The combined systems of Silver Creek and Tallgrass intend to leverage each company’s asset footprint, providing producers in the PRB gathering and transportation services from wellhead to final sale point.

 “Silver Creek brings a best-in-class oil gathering management team to the PRB,” said Matt Sheehy, Tallgrass’s chief commercial officer.
 “Their extensive customer relationships and focus on customer service make them an ideal partner for Tallgrass.
 Iron Horse Pipeline will quickly become an important path to bring Wyoming production into Guernsey and onto Pony Express.”

 Tallgrass anticipates that it will invest approximately $150 million into this initiative, including its proportionate share of the cost to construct the Iron Horse Pipeline and the new Tallgrass Guernsey Terminal, but excluding the proceeds from the sale of its PRB gathering system.

-crude oil, Iron Horse Pipeline, Powder River Basin, Silver Creek Midstream, Tallgrass Energy, Wyoming
+Tags: crude oil, Iron Horse Pipeline, Powder River Basin, Silver Creek Midstream, Tallgrass Energy, Wyoming